rjkunde/removeExif/README.md

 # removeExif
 Python command line program to remove EXIF meta data from jpg images

 This is a useful program to remove unnessary data from jpg image files.
 Modern day cameras of all shapes and sizes collect increasingly intrusive data about the images being taken.
 This includes camera attributes, color information, and even GPS coordinates.
 This data is stored inside the .jpg image file itself.
-Most of us upload these files to the internet and unknowingly divuldge private information.
+Most of us upload these files to the internet and unknowingly divulge private information.

 This program leverages the Python Image Library and your input to operate in one of two modes: Copy Mode - which creates an EXIF sanitized clone of your files, or Overwrite Mode - which removes EXIF data directly from your images .